orly-liu/orly-liu.github.io/index.md

 ## Project Demos

-Tools developed during the inventory internship to automate manual processes and support decision-making.
-The demos below use fully anonymized data: all numbers, descriptions, and names were regenerated while preserving the original statistical characteristics.
+Tools developed during the inventory internship to automate manual workflows and support decision-making.
+The demos below use anonymized data and run locally: all numbers, descriptions, and names were regenerated while preserving the original statistical characteristics.

 **Click a header to launch each demo.**